Tent Camping, Scariest Roller Coaster Ever and Controversial Theme Park Zoo.

-I had never heard of Lagoon Amusement Park and Campground in Farmington Utah, until my daughter’s girl scouts planned a trip there.
-Its just outside Slat Lake City.
-Yes… I knew about SLC.
-I have driven and stopped over on flights many times.
+I had never heard of Lagoon Amusement Park and Campground in Farmington Utah until my daughter’s girl scouts planned a trip there.

-But camping in the city and a huge amusement park with zoo and museum.
+But camping in the city next to a huge amusement park with a zoo and museum.
 Who knew?
-Apparently, in mid May, girl scouts, dancing troupes and band competitors all knew.
+Apparently, in mid-May, girl scouts, dancing troupes and band competitors all knew.

-My daughters troop leader planned the whole adventure for the girls including campground reservations and tickets to the amusement park.
-She is rivals professional travel guides with arranging logistics for a large group.
+My daughter’s troop leader planned the whole adventure for the girls including campground reservations and tickets to the amusement park.
+She rivals professional travel guides with arranging logistics for a large group.
 The group campsite was reserved and our whole family planned to go along.

-I was hoping to take a our camper… but you can read all about our flippin’ camper experiences here.
+I was hoping to take our camper… but you can read all about our flippin’ camper experiences here.
 So we camped in tents with the rest of the group.
-In spite of freezing our back sides off in the rain- we had a fabulous time.
+In spite of freezing our backsides off in the rain- we had a fabulous time.

-Lagoon is actually a full service campground and a huge amusement park.
-We all stayed in the group camping area which has room for tents and an RV.
-The group camp site was at the end of the campground, between campsites, the small zoo enclosures and backed up against the creek.
+Lagoon is actually a full-service campground and a huge amusement park.
+We all stayed in the group camping area which has room for 25 people, tents and one RV.
+The group campsite was at the end of the campground, between campsites, the small zoo enclosures and backed up against the creek.

-We could see a the back side of the enclosures and animals from the campsite.
-Its easy to see why the zoo has a history of controversy surrounding the treatment of the animals.
+We could see the backside of the enclosures and animals from the campsite.
+It’s easy to see why the zoo has a history of controversy surrounding the treatment of the animals.